Mystik-Spiral/l4d_reverse_ff/README.md

 - Option to display/suppress ReverseFF chat messages (0=Suppress chat messages, 1=Display chat messages) [reverseff_chatmsg (default=1)]

-Suggestion:

-To minimize griefer impact, use the Reverse Friendly-Fire plugin along with...

-ReverseBurn and ExplosionAnnouncer (l4d_ReverseBurn_and_ExplosionAnnouncer)
-- Smart reverse of burn damage from explodables, like gascans.
-- Option to reverse blast damage, like propane tanks.

-ReverseBurn and ThrowableAnnouncer (l4d_ReverseBurn_and_ThrowableAnnouncer)
-- Smart reverse of burn damage from throwables, specifically molotovs.
-- Option to reverse blast damage, like pipe bombs.

-When these three plugins are combined, griefers will usually get frustrated and leave since they cannot damage anyone other than themselves.
-Although griefers will take significant damage, other players may not notice any difference in game play (except laughing at stupid griefer fails).

-Credits:

-Chainsaw damage fix by pan0s
-Game modes on/off/tog by Silvers
-GetClientDist adapted from UndoFF by dcx2
-Traditional Chinese translation by in2002

 Want to contribute code enhancements?
 Create a pull request using this GitHub repository: https://github.com/Mystik-Spiral/l4d_reverse_ff